0GiS0/azure-dev-center-demos/README.md

-# Azure DevBox and Azure Deployments demos for a Platform Engineering culture
+# Microsoft DevBox and Azure Deployments demos for a Platform Engineering culture

+¡Hi developer 👋🏻!
+This repo contains several script to help you understand how Microsoft DevBox and Azure Deployment Environments works.

-### Pre-requisites
+## Pre-requisites

 In order to follow this tutorial, you need to have the following tools installed:

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

-- [Dev Containers in your VS Code](https://code.visualstudio.com/docs/devcontainers/containers) You can open this repo in a dev container and you'll get all toolings you need
+Or you can use Dev Containers with Visual Studio Code.
+Just open this repo in a container and you will have all the tools you need.

-Also, you need a .env file with a personal access token to read GitHub repo contents.
+Also, you need a `.env` file with a personal access token to read GitHub repo contents.
 You can check .env-sample to see the expected format.

 ### Install Azure Dev Center extension 🧩